-Your daughter’s communication skills develop exponentially during the first years of life, especially if she is getting help from caring adults around her.
-Here are five things you can do yourself to help her communicate better:
+Your child’s communication skills develop exponentially during the first years of life, especially if they are getting help from caring adults around them.
+Here are five things you can do yourself to help them communicate better:

-1. Talk with your daugther and listen to her when you do.
-Make eye-contact and help build on her language skills by asking open-ended questions to encourage her to keep sharing her thoughts.
+- Talk with your child and listen to them when you do.
+Make eye-contact and help build on their language skills by asking open-ended questions, to encourage them to keep sharing their thoughts.

-2. Respect and recognize your child’s feelings and ideas.
-She’ll be more open to share her thoughts if she feels safe and knows that she won’t be judged or criticized.
-Keep in mind that you can empathize with your child’s feelings, but disagree with her behavior.
+- Respect and recognize your child’s feelings and ideas.
+They’ll be more open to share their thoughts if they feel safe and know that they won’t be judged or criticized.
+Keep in mind that you can empathize with your child’s feelings, but disagree with their behavior.

-3. Ask your little girl questions about her day.
-This will let her know that you genuinely care about her and want to hear her opinion.
-You can even get in the habit of doing this every night, recap the day’s events and talk to your daughter about how she felt throughout the day.
+- Ask your little one questions about their day.
+This will let them know that you genuinely care about them and want to hear their opinion.
+You can even get in the habit of doing this every night, recap the day’s events, and talk to your child about how they felt throughout the day.

-5. Be a good role model for your daughter.
-She’s watching you closely and learning from you.
-Talk to others with respect and she will follow your lead.
-Model good communication skills like listening when someone else is talking and then commenting on what they said.
+- Be a good role model for your child.
+They are watching you closely and learning from you.
+Talk to others with respect and they will follow your lead.
+Model good communication skills, like listening when someone else is talking and then commenting on what they said.